VarunM24/data-science-portfolio/Python/Practice/Bakery/README.md

 `py Bakery-Challenge-Native.py`

 On MAC:
+1. Install python 3.5 from this website : https://www.python.org/downloads/.
-1. To run your script from the Terminal window you must make sure that /usr/local/bin is in your shell search path.
+2. To run your script from the Terminal window you must make sure that /usr/local/bin is in your shell search path.
-2. To run your script from the Finder you have two options:
+3. To run your script from the Finder you have two options:
 - Drag it to PythonLauncher
 - Select PythonLauncher as the default application to open your script (or any .py script) through the finder Info window and double-click it.